GoogleChrome/developer.chrome.com/site/en/blog/progress-in-the-privacy-sandbox-2022-02/index.md

 #### Additional cookie updates

-We are also continuing to clean up issues in general cookie implementation in Chrome and have sent an **[I2S (Intent to Ship) to allow cookie domain attributes to be the empty string](https://groups.google.com/a/chromium.org/g/blink-dev/c/IYWGbLV-1hU)**.
+We're continuing to clean up issues in general cookie implementation in Chrome and have sent an **[I2S (Intent to Ship) to allow cookie domain attributes to be the empty string](https://groups.google.com/a/chromium.org/g/blink-dev/c/IYWGbLV-1hU)**.